 - Knowingly taking someone else’s passport or immigration document (or other government-issued document of identification) for purposes of extortion

 The types of things that can be extorted from victims include money, property, financial benefits or evidence of a debt (such as a note or a bond).
 Extortion is a Class 5 felony, which carries a possible sentence of 1 to 10 years of imprisonment.
 In some cases, the jury or court may decide to limit the sentence to up to 1 year in jail or a fine of up to $2,500, or both incarceration and the fine.

 At our law firm, we are dedicated to helping our clients avoid conviction.
 When a conviction and sentence are given, however, we fight to get our clients’ sentences reduced so that the damage from their convictions is minimized.

 Contact JRLaw, PLC for Over a Decade of Legal Experience

 When challenging your charges, it might be possible to show that you never made a threat against the alleged victim or that the evidence of your threat is too weak to lead to a conviction.
 There are many people who make false extortion claims simply to get back at others.
 Another option is to show that you did make a threat, but not for the purpose of extorting something from another individual.

 For example, you might have threatened to report someone for a crime without demanding anything in return.
 At our law firm, we can sit down with you and discuss your various defense options.

 Contact JRLaw, PLC today!
-We represent individuals located in Virginia Beach, Newport, Hampton, Chesapeake, Suffolk, Portsmouth, Norfolk and Poquoson.
+We represent individuals located in Virginia Beach, Newport News, Hampton, Chesapeake, Suffolk, Portsmouth, and Norfolk.
 Call tel(757) 447-0080 to get started.

 Traffic Violations Hampton District: Misdemeanor Reckless Driving